xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 ### Passing an initial configuration during boot

-To pass an initial configuration, we can use the `--every-boot-script` option for the `launch-xrd` script.
+To pass an initial configuration, we can use the `--every-boot-config` option for the `launch-xrd` script.
 Using a simple configuration as shown below:

 ```